 \subsection{Social Media Dynamics induced Threats}

-The social media dynamics induced by the extended and fast paced interaction between their algorithms, normal intrinsic social tendencies and stakeholders' interests \citep{anderson2012media,milano2021ethical}, may also be a source of threats.
-These factors may escalate the acceptance of toxic belief~\citep{neubaum2017opinion, stewart2019information}, make social media users' opinion susceptible to phenomena such as the diffusion of hateful content and induce violent outbreaks of fake news at a large scale~\citep{del2016spreading,Webb2016}.
+The social media dynamics induced by the extended and fast-paced interaction between their algorithms, common social tendencies, and stakeholders' interests may also be a source of threats \citep{anderson2012media,milano2021ethical}.
+These factors may escalate the acceptance of toxic beliefs ~\citep{neubaum2017opinion, stewart2019information}, make social media users' opinions susceptible to phenomena such as the diffusion of hateful content, and induce violent outbreaks of fake news on a large scale~\citep{del2016spreading,Webb2016}.